 The issue of Liquor Licences is managed through the Ministry of Transport.

-Liquor Licence is issued to a named person, company or organisation and cannot be transferred.
+Liquor License is issued to a named person, company or organization and cannot be transferred.
 There are different types of licenses as identified in Part II of the Act, and these may include:

 - Hotel / Motel

 - Club premises

 - Special Licenses (For Premises, Extension of Trading hours and Guest Room bar licenses)

 Unless specifically indicated, the license authorizes the holder to sell or supply alcohol on the premises only.
 Liquor cannot be removed from these premises.
 There can be various conditions that apply to each license.